Crimson Tide (film): Plot

-An opening title card lists the three most powerful people on the planet: The U.S. President, the Russian President, and the captain of a U.S. nuclear submarine.

 In post-Soviet Russia, civil war erupts as a result of the ongoing conflict in Chechnya.
-Military units loyal to Vladimir Radchenko, a Russian ultra-nationalist rebel, take control of a nuclear missile installation and threaten nuclear war if confronted.
+Military units loyal to Vladimir Radchenko, a Russian ultra-nationalist rebel, take control of a nuclear missile installation in the Russian Far East near the Chinese and North Korean borders and threaten nuclear war if confronted.

-USS Alabama, a U.S. Navy ballistic missile submarine, is dispatched on patrol with orders to launch a pre-emptive nuclear strike if Radchenko fuels his missiles.
-Combat-hardened veteran Captain Frank Ramsey is in command and chooses Lieutenant Commander Ron Hunter, who has an extensive education in military history and tactics but no combat experience, as his new XO.
+USS Alabama, a U.S. Navy submarine, is dispatched on patrol with orders to launch a pre-emptive nuclear strike if Radchenko fuels his missiles.
+Combat-hardened veteran Captain Frank Ramsey chooses Lieutenant Commander Ron Hunter, who has an extensive education in military history and tactics but no combat experience, as his new XO.

 Tensions arise between the headstrong Ramsey and the more analytical and cautious Hunter, exacerbated by Ramsey's decision to order a missile drill amidst the chaos caused by a galley fire that results in the death of the chief mess officer.
 Hunter helps fight the fire and discreetly questions the decision but is chastised by Ramsey for the appearance of discord.

-Alabama receives an Emergency Action Message ordering missile launch against the Russian base.
-As Alabama prepares to fire, a second radio message is detected before a rebel Russian Akula-class submarine attacks, damaging the ship's radio and leaving the message incomplete.
+Alabama receives an Emergency Action Message ordering a missile launch against the Russian base.
+As Alabama prepares to fire, a second radio message is detected before a rebel Russian Akula-class submarine attacks, damaging the boat’s radio and leaving the message incomplete.

 With the last confirmed order being to launch, Ramsey decides to proceed.
 Hunter disagrees, believing the partial second message may be a retraction.
-When Hunter refuses to consent as is required, Ramsey tries to relieve him of duty.
+When Hunter refuses to consent as is required for a launch to be authorized, Ramsey tries to relieve him of duty.
 Hunter orders Ramsey arrested for attempting to circumvent two-man protocol.
-The crew's loyalty is divided between Hunter and Ramsey, but the Chief of the Boat sides with Hunter and has Ramsey relieved of command and confined to his stateroom, putting Hunter in charge.
+The Chief of the Boat sides with Hunter and has Ramsey relieved of command and confined to his stateroom, putting Hunter in charge.

 The Russian submarine attacks Alabama again.
-The American vessel emerges victorious but is hit by a torpedo.
-The main propulsion system is disabled and the bilge bay begins flooding.
-As the crew tries to restore propulsion, Hunter orders the sealing of the bilge with sailors trapped inside, saving the ship at the expense of the men.
-Just before the submarine reaches hull-crush depth, propulsion is restored.
+Alabama emerges victorious but is damaged when a torpedo detonates next to her hull.
+The main propulsion system is disabled, and the bilge bay begins flooding.
+As the crew tries to restore propulsion, Hunter orders the sealing of the bilge with sailors trapped inside, saving Alabama at the expense of the men.
+Propulsion is restored before Alabama reaches hull-crush depth.